borislavib/spring-boot-crud/README.md

-# Basic CRUD application with Spring Boot

-Spring Boot simple project with branches for different tasks
+# Basic CRUD application with Spring Boot with branches for different tasks

 Running the application